1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 The OB_SERVER_URL is the internally addressable (non-public-facing) URL of an 1Backend server.
 It should point to the local 1Backend instance on each physical node.
 Ideally, every node should have its own 1Backend instance.

-This local address serves two purposes:
+This envar should be set only for microservices built on 1Backend.
+The 1Backend server itself should use `OB_SELF_URL`.

-- It acts as the "self address" for the 1Backend server when calling built-in services (though it can default to 127.0.0.1).
+## `OB_SELF_URL`

-- It is also used by custom services when registering themselves, among other tasks.
+Microservices use this to register themselves in the 1Backend registry.
+The 1Backend server uses this to address itself.

 ## `OB_NODE_ID`